 |86 or more hours earned

-Full-time students are those enrolled for at least 12 hours in a given semester, and part-time students are those enrolled for fewer than 12 hours.
+Full-time students in the undergraduate program are those enrolled for at least 12 hours in a given semester, and part-time students are those enrolled for fewer than 12 hours.

 First-time freshmen are students who have not previously been regularly admitted students in a recognized institution of higher learning during a regular term.

 Special students are those who have not met regular admission requirements, are enrolled as auditors or visitors or taking a credit course but not planning to complete a recognized program of study.
 A special student application does not require full admission.

 Post-graduate students are those who have already completed a recognized baccalaureate degree and are enrolled in undergraduate courses.